 Depending on how many staff you have available, you can assign them to participate in all employer group sessions (or assign them to multiple sessions) to participate and ensure things are running smoothly—or assist if not.

-And, if your staff can’t address or resolve day-of support inquiries, they can always contact us here and select the “Day of Virtual Fair/Event” option.
+And, if your staff can’t address or resolve day-of support inquiries, they can always contact us here.

 Consider creating a communication plan outlining what outreach needs to go out, through which channel, at what time, and by whom.
 For email, you can use the HandshakeTargeted Emails or email registrants directly from your career fair page to send announcements and updates out to your employers and students before, during, and after your fair.
 In your communications plans, clarify how employers and students can contact you and your team.